-Meghan McCain's Tweet About Her Father's Brain Cancer Diagnosis Is Heartbreaking
+Meghan McCain Tweets About Father's Brain Cancer Diagnosis

 After it was reported on Wednesday evening that Arizona Senator John McCain had been diagnosed with an aggressive form of brain cancer, the expressions of sympathy came fast.
 From colleagues, friends, and family, everybody was heartbroken to hear about the diagnosis.